gchq/gaffer-doc/docs/federation-changes.md

 The FederatedOperationChain has been removed, and where you would have used it before you should instead use a FederatedOperation with an OperationChain inside.

-This is useful if you have an OperationChain and want to send different parts of the chain to different graphs.
+This is useful if you have an OperationChain and want to send different parts of the chain to different subgraphs.

 #### Individually sending a sequence of Operations to a subgraph
 You could send a sequence of operations within one chain to the same subgraph using `graphIds`, however, this is not always efficient: